fishcus/KAP-manual/en/datasource/import_kafka.en.md

   - The **minute_start** column is critical for later model design and cube design.
 In models and cubes that use Kafka table as fact table, the **minute_start** will be a mandatory dimension and segment merge will perform along the **minute_start** as time dimension.

-     > **Note**: If your Kafka message contains fields of the same names, they will be overwritten by the system derived time columns.
+     > **Note**: If your Kafka message contains fields of the same names, please modify the column name.

      ![One Column Chosen as Timestamp](images/kafka_check_timestamp.png)